 Despite the growing recognition of food safety as a public health priority and as an essential requirement for food trade, investment to ensure safety of the food supply is still often limited and not well planned in many developing countries.

+Policy advice work also supports national institutions to effectively invest, design and manage food control programmes.
 We support member countries by advising national governments on policies and regulatory frameworks for food safety/quality management that determine national food safety measures and controls, and support compliance with international food safety requirements, particularly those of the Codex Alimentarius.